Glaze

 Q. What is meant by inspection?

-Shall include the site visit to verify that the performance of an operation is in accordance with the Organic production or processing standards.
+Inspection shall include the site visit of, including but not limited, to farm, processing and/or trading unit, to verify that the performance of an Operator is in accordance with the production, processing and chain of custody requirements as prescribed under the NPOP.

 Q. What is parallel production?